 The message is sometimes overencrypted with a RLE encoding.

-BWT can be used without key, but in this case, a unique character of the original text and its position are needed, for instance in computer EOF character is used for last one.
+BWT can be used without a key, but in this case, a unique character of the original text and its position are needed, such as EOF character or null placed in last position.